ciil/gcloud-letsencrypt-flask/README.md

 You've set up gcloud on your local machine and cloned the repo with the example flask app.

 ## Acknowledgements
-This howto is based almost entirely on Sean Fujiwara's [blog post](http://blog.seafuj.com/lets-encrypt-on-google-app-engine) from November 2015, when, I assume, the Google App Engine did not yet use flask.
+This howto is based almost entirely on Sean Fujiwara's [blog post](http://blog.seafuj.com/lets-encrypt-on-google-app-engine) from November 2015, when, I assume, the Google App Engine did not yet use flask (at least not as the preferred python App Engine tutorial framework).

 ## Actual HOWTO
 ### Step 1